Grid Modernization Grant Program

 Grid Resilience Funding

 In addition to the Grid Modernization Grant Program, ECAM also administers the Preventing Outages While Enhancing Grid Resilience (POWER) program.
 POWER is funded through the federal Infrastructure Investment and Jobs Act of 2021.
-New Mexico has over $20 million dollars to spend on specific grid resilience measures including reconductoring, pole replacement, vegetation management and other measures that mitigate the impacts of climate change, extreme weather, wildfire and other natural hazards.
+New Mexico will spend $20 million dollars on specific grid resilience measures including reconductoring, pole replacement, vegetation management and other measures that mitigate the impacts of climate change, extreme weather, wildfire and other natural hazards.
+The latest round of funding closed on January 23, 2026.

 | Grid Modernization | POWER | |